Skip to main content

 The optional schema_version: 2 declaration at the top of the file future-proofs against breaking changes.

-The 8 blocks
+The usual 8 blocks

 BlockRequiredWhat it holdsDoc